Why is employee onboarding so important?

 When you use an employee onboarding solution such as Qualtrics XM Platform™, you’ll get prebuilt surveys, dashboards, and expert-designed, customisable content.
 Real-time insights from your onboarding surveys can feed into your HRIS so that HR, hiring managers, and onboarding teams can track the progress and success of their programs.

 Overall, onboarding should be a process that your organisation takes as seriously as interviewing.
 And one of the biggest contributors to world-class onboarding is world-class listening and action.

-Make sure you create a program that works for your organisation and people, but don’t stop there.
-Continually listen, learn, and act.
-Your new hires will thank you for it – and so will the c-suite once they see the ROI.
+Make sure you create a structured onboarding program that works for your organisation and people, but don’t stop there.
+Combine your operational (O) data with your experience (X) data so that you can see how your new onboarding process impacts other important KPIs in your business.
+And then continually listen, learn, and act on the feedback.
+Your new hires (and future ones) will thank you for it – and so will the C-suite once they see the ROI on the onboarding programs.